FREE DELIVERY for orders over €40

-Black cumin (Nigella sativa), also known as black cumin, is a plant native to Southwest Asia that has been used for centuries in traditional medicine for its medicinal properties.
-An important part of it are the seeds from which the oil is extracted and used in various forms such as capsules, oil for external use or powder.
-In recent years, black cumin has become the subject of much scientific research, as it shows great promise as a health-promoting herb.
+Black cumin (Nigella sativa), also known as black cumin , is a plant that originates from Southwest Asia and has been used in traditional medicine for centuries for its healing properties.
+Its important part is the seeds, from which the oil is obtained, which is used in various forms, such as capsules, oil for external use or powder.
+Black cumin has become the subject of much scientific research in recent years, as it appears to be a very promising herb for health support.

-The main active component in black cumin seeds is thymoquinone (30-48%), which has a number of medicinal effects, including antioxidant, anti-inflammatory, antiviral and antitumour properties.
+The main active component in black cumin seeds is thymoquinone (30-48%) , which has many medicinal effects, including antioxidant , anti-inflammatory , antiviral and antitumor properties.
 The higher the proportion of thymoquinone in the oil, the higher the quality of the oil.

-Key ingredients and properties of black cumin oil and possible health benefits:
+Black cumin oil key ingredients and properties and potential health benefits:

-- Thymoquinone: The main bioactive constituent in black cumin oil is thymoquinone, which is a powerful antioxidant and anti-inflammatory compound (1).
+1. Thymoquinone : The main bioactive ingredient in black cumin oil is thymoquinone, which is a powerful antioxidant and anti-inflammatory compound.
+(1)

-- Antioxidant properties: Black cumin oil contains a number of compounds that help reduce oxidative stress in the body, which is key to preventing chronic diseases such as cancer, heart disease and diabetes.
+2. Antioxidant properties : Black cumin oil contains many compounds that help reduce oxidative stress in the body, which is key to preventing chronic diseases such as cancer, heart disease, and diabetes.
 (1, 3, 4, 5, 6)

-- Anti-inflammatory effects: Due to its thymoquinone content and other active ingredients, black cumin oil helps to control inflammation in the body, which is beneficial in various inflammatory conditions such as arthritis, asthma and respiratory infections (4, 7).
+3. Anti-inflammatory effects : Due to the content of thymoquinone and other active ingredients, black cumin oil helps to control inflammation in the body, which is useful in various inflammatory conditions such as arthritis, asthma and inflammation of the respiratory tract.
+(4, 7)

-- Antibacterial: Research has shown that black cumin oil works against a variety of pathogens, including bacteria that are resistant to several antibiotics, helping to fight infections (2, 3).
+4. Antibacterial activity : Research has shown that black cumin oil works against various pathogens, including bacteria that are resistant to several antibiotics , which helps fight infections.
+(2, 3)

-- Respiratory support: Black cumin oil is often used to relieve symptoms of asthma, bronchitis and other respiratory diseases.
-It has bronchodilator effects, which means that it helps to dilate the airways and improve airflow to the lungs (4, 7, 8).
+5. Support for the respiratory system: Black cumin oil is often used to relieve the symptoms of asthma, bronchitis and other respiratory diseases.
+It has bronchodilator effects, which means it helps widen the airways and improves airflow to the lungs.
+(4, 7, 8)

 Side effects and caution:

-Although black cumin oil is generally safe to use, it is advisable to consult a doctor before using it, especially if you suffer from allergies, take medication or have certain medical conditions.
+Although black cumin oil is generally safe to use, it is recommended that you consult your doctor before using it, especially if you have allergies, are taking medication, or have certain medical conditions.

 Warnings:

-- Not recommended for pregnant women and breastfeeding mothers
+- Not recommended for pregnant and lactating mothers

 If you want more information about black cumin, you can read the literature listed below !!!